kaleem68/graphql-app-generator/README.md

 # graphql-app-generator
-- App generator starter for hasura and react using chakra UI
+- App generator starter project for hasura and react using chakra UI